Borrill-Lab/Anther_Drought/README.md

 ## Data files used in scripts

 #### transcripts_to_genes_RefSeqv1.0_annot_v1.1.txt
-List of transcripts to gene conversion
+List of transcripts to gene conversion for v1.1

 #### IWGSC_stress_GO.txt.zip
 v1.0 GO terms

 #### genes_to_transfer_qcov90_pident99_same_ID.txt
+List of transcripts for which GO terms were transfered from v1.0 to v1.1 gene annotation